-Carrier proposes to sample sediment in select locations of Sanders Creek within a section west of Court Street downstream to the creeks confluence with Ley Creek (Figure 2).
+Carrier proposes to sample sediment in Sanders Creek upgradient and downgradient from the Carrier facility as well as across the north portion of the Carrier property (Figure 1).
 Areas of collection for sediment samples will focus on the depositional environment of the stream.
+Additional samples will be collected immediately adjacent or downgradient of all current outfalls and where soils or sediments suggest evidence of impacts from outfalls (e.g., staining, odor).
 Composite samples will be collected in stream locations of ponded or slow moving water.
 In order to gain a representative sample set over the entire interval of stream, grab samples also will be collected on stream bars in areas of sediment deposition where the stream channel is more lenticular and water is moving faster, and in other areas of the stream based on in-field observations of the sampling personnel.
-Composite sediment samples from two to three locations within a 5-foot diameter will be collected from the 0- to 6-inch depth interval and analyzed for PCBs (all Aroclors) and Total Organic Carbon (TOC).
+Composite sediment samples from two to three locations within a 5-foot radius will be collected from the 0- to 6-inch depth interval and analyzed for Total PCBs and Total Organic Carbon (TOC).
+If accumulated sediment is encountered at depths greater than 6 inches (based on visual observations), additional sediment samples will be collected from the 6-inch to 12-inch interval and from each one-foot sediment interval beyond.
+The first 0- to 6-inch natural soil interval underlying depositions will also be sampled, and will continue every foot in soil if visual evidence of impact exists.